 CPM Scheduling for Construction: Best Practices and Guidelines

 This edition of the book represents a collaboration between the PMI Scheduling Community of Practice and SEI.
 It delivers a methodical look at CPM scheduling from start to finish.
 Divided into six sections, these are further separated to enable quick reference to the material when needed.
-In addition to best practices, Carson and Oakander provide recommendations steeped in their experience and knowledge.
+In addition to best practices, Carson, Oakander & Relyea provide recommendations steeped in their experience and knowledge.

 Brett, a reviewer of the book on Amazon, sums it up best by saying, “This book provides very detailed information, techniques, and thought provoking questions for project managers and scheduling managers.”